DimiMikadze/orca-docs/README.md

 2. Node: any 12.x version starting with v12.0.0 or greater
 3. Yarn: See [Yarn website for installation instructions](https://classic.yarnpkg.com/en/docs/install)
 4. A fork of the repo (for any contributions)
-5. A clone of the [getorca.org](https://github.com/dimimikadze/getorca.org) repo on your local machine
+5. A clone of the [Orca Docs](https://github.com/dimimikadze/orca-docs) repo on your local machine

 ## Installation

-1. cd `getorca.org` to go into the project root
+1. cd `orca-docs` to go into the project root
 2. `yarn` to install the website's npm dependencies

 ## Running locally